 AutoDiscovery provides pre-configured discovery programs to facilitate the task.

 If a specific setup is required, a customized program and advanced configuration tools are also available to fine tune the discovery performance.

 The discovery process consists in evaluating the relationships between every pair of variables and special combinations of them such as subintervals and ratios.

-Depending on the nature of the data of each variable, a particular flexible statistical test is computed (Spearman's Rank correlations, one-way ANOVAs or Cramer's V contingencies) to assess until which points these variables may be associated.
+Depending on the nature of the data of each variable, a particular flexible statistical test is computed (Spearman's Rank correlations, one-way ANOVAs, Cramer's V contingencies and, optionally, Kaplan-Meier/Cox Regression analysis) to assess until which points these variables may be associated.

 This process is also performed in specific subsets of your data called "segments" (e.g. groups of patients or animals) and "subintervals" (e.g. patients older than ...).